top of page

 Loss and life, from above.

 The Swiss Federal Office of Topography (SwissTopo) has been publishing detailed topographical maps of Switzerland since 1845, updating these almost yearly ever since.
-Not only are these maps true works of craftsmanship, they allow us to look back at the evolving landscape of the country over a century-and-a-half of social and environmental changes.
-I was recently browsing through the 2025 update and was struck by some saddening, and some uplifting natural changes.
-Swiss glac
+Not only are these maps true works of craftsmanship, they also allow us to look back at the evolving landscape of the country over a century-and-a-half of social and environmental change.
+I was recently browsing through the 2025 update and was struck by some saddening, and some uplifting, natural changes.
+Swiss

 bottom of page